 On a chilly evening, wouldn’t it be nice to have your dog retrieve your slippers?
 It may take a while and it may require extra special treats, but there’s no reason why you can’t train your dog to retrieve something you actually need.
 If you could train your dog to find and retrieve your glasses, your quality of life will improve dramatically—even if the glasses get a little slobbery!

 Find the Hidden Item

 Most dogs respond well to food treats, and dogs have excellent senses of smell.
 Why not combine these two things and teach your dog to find the hidden food?
 You can start with a piece of chicken under an upside-down paper cup.
-Once your dog has mastered that, put down several paper cups, but only put chicken under one.
-Praise your dog when he identifies the only cup with chicken under it.
+Once your dog has mastered that, put down several paper cups, but only put the chicken under one.
+Praise your dog when he identifies the only cup with the chicken under it.
 Gradually, you can upgrade to plastic cups or other containers.

 You and your dog will both be entertained.
 You can brag to your friends about how smart your pup is.
 Just don’t forget to give the piece of chicken to your dog as a reward!

 If you have a yard or other outdoor space, create an obstacle course with a treat at the end.
 If you don’t have a lot of space, you can create an indoor maze that your dog follows in order to reach the end and his reward treat.
 Remember that you’ll need to walk along the course and encourage him the first few times.
 While the physical exertion of an obstacle course or a challenging maze is great for your dog, the mental stimulation of figuring out how to reach the end and the treat will be the biggest benefit.